domsson/tabs.js/README.md

 - Does not set, impose or require any CSS rules
 - Performs only very little markup changes
 - Easy to use, flexible in how to use
-- Can be configured somewhat
+- Can be configured to some degree
-- Extensively commented source
+- Extensively commented source code
-- Minified version is less than 3 KB
+- Minified version is less than 3 KB (and only ~1 KB gzipped)

 ## Markup requirements